Aleedzshx/-InvoiceGenerator-/README.md

 - Integrate email delivery
 - Add QR code to the invoice
 - Connect to a shopping cart or database
-- Use as a foundation for university-level projects

 Let me know if you'd like help adding a preview image.